Fried Green Tomatoes

 Fade to black to the sound of a train screeching to a halt.

-Next scene, a funeral full of mourners.
-A sad scene as the camera focuses on an ultra-small casket… too small for a person.
-Even a small boy.
-The camera pulls back and the boy is there, missing an arm.
+The next scene is a funeral full of mourners.
+A sad scene as the camera focuses on an ultra-small casket… too small for a person—even a small boy.
+The camera pulls back, and the boy is there, missing an arm.
 They are burying his arm.

 The audience is relieved.
-After all, we thought he has lost his life.
+After all, we thought he had lost his life.

 A Scientific Example

-Pour very warm water in 1 bucket, very cold water in another bucket and room temperature water in a third.
+Pour very warm water into 1 bucket, very cold water into another bucket, and room-temperature water into a third.

-Put your left hand in the cold water, right hand in the warm water and wait a minute.
+Put your left hand in the cold water and right hand in the warm water, and wait a minute.

 That’s because of the relative difference in temperature of the buckets from where your hands originated.